zanderarnao/Twitter-Hate-Speech/hate-speech-report.md

 violence](https://www.washingtonpost.com/nation/2018/11/30/how-online-hate-speech-is-fueling-real-life-violence/).
-In the United States, [various groups](https://homepages.dcc.ufmg.br/~fabricio/download/silva-mondal.pdf) – from racial and sexual minorities to fat people – are regularly targeted and shamed by trolls, and internationally, rising hate speech has been a precusror to [multiple](https://www.theatlantic.com/ideas/archive/2019/04/rwanda-shows-how-hateful-speech-leads-violence/587041/)
+In the United States, [various groups](https://homepages.dcc.ufmg.br/~fabricio/download/silva-mondal.pdf) – from racial and sexual minorities to overweight people – are regularly targeted and shamed by trolls, and internationally, rising hate speech has been a precusror to [multiple](https://www.theatlantic.com/ideas/archive/2019/04/rwanda-shows-how-hateful-speech-leads-violence/587041/)